Kryskar/CRM/README.md

 ## Project Overview 📠

-CRM it's a database fully integrated with google calendar, built for financial advisors to menage clients and team statistics - [CRM](https://crm-wine-nine.vercel.app/), but it also includes some cool features.
+CRM it's a database fully integrated with google calendar, built for financial advisors to manage clients and team statistics - [CRM](https://crm-wine-nine.vercel.app/), but it also includes some cool features.
 Enjoy!

 ## Tech/framework used 🧰